freenas/freenas-docs/userguide/virtualmachines.rst

    VNC Device

-The :guilabel:`Port` can be set to *0*, left empty for %brand% to assign a port when the VM is started, or set to a fixed, preferred port number.
+The :guilabel:`Port` can be set to *0* for %brand% to assign a port when the VM is started, or set to a fixed, preferred port number.

-Set :guilabel:`Wait to boot` to force the VNC client to wait until the VM has booted before attempting the connection.
+Set :guilabel:`Delay connection until VM is up` to force the VNC client to wait until the VM has booted before attempting the connection.

 Use the :guilabel:`Resolution` drop-down menu to choose the default screen resolution used by the VNC session.

 Select the IP address for VNC to listen on with the :guilabel:`Bind` drop-down menu.

 To automatically pass the VNC password, enter it into the :guilabel:`Password` field.
 Note that the password is limited to 8